RAPIDS Installation Guide

 - Log in to the WSL2 Linux instance.

-to avoid installing a GPU driver into WSL2.
-The Windows host system provides the driver to WSL2. - Install RAPIDS pip packages on the WSL2 Linux Instance using the release selector commands.
+- Install RAPIDS pip packages on the WSL2 Linux Instance using the release selector commands.

 - Run this code to check that the RAPIDS installation is working: